parhelia512/Exclave/README.md

 ## License

-When `library/core` is compiled with `with_clash` tag, this program is licensed under the GNU General Public License as published by the Free Software Foundation, version 3.
+When `library/core` is compiled with `with_clash` tag, Exclave is licensed under the GNU General Public License as published by the Free Software Foundation, version 3.

 ```
 Copyright (C) 2023-2025 by dyhkwong